-The Association has invested a portion of its reserve funds in three certificates of deposit.
-These certificates mature on March 8, 2018, July 5, 2018 and October 11, 2018 and have interest rates of 0.30%, 0.30%, and 0.60%, respectively.
+The Association has invested a portion of its reserve funds in two certificates of deposit.
+These certificates mature on July 5, 2019 and October 11, 2019 and have interest rates of 0.45%, and 0.60%.
 The Association has the ability and intent to hold the certificates until maturity.